 Rethink Mental Illness - Supporting Each Other

 Rethink Mental Illness supports a network of voluntary groups across the country, run by and for people with mental health issues and their families.
-This workshop will explore what Rethink support groups do, and what benefits they bring to their members
+This workshop, run by Mark Woodward, will explore what Rethink support groups do, and what benefits they bring to their members

 12:30pm – 1:30pm

 Presented by Jane Touil